Professional certification program

 The completion of the following Pegasystems' training classes - combined with your professional experience - the most effective way to prepare for the Certified System Architect exam.

-- System Architect Essentials II
+- System Architect Essentials

 The concepts, tools and methods that comprise the domains measured by this exam are derived from the content of these courses.